 Sound of Music Tours in Salzburg

 One of the most popular things to do in Salzburg is to take a Sound of Music Tour.
-There are many places in the town of Salzburg that are featured in the classic film.
+Many places in the town of Salzburg are featured in the classic film.
 There are also several locations just outside the city that a tour will help you visit.

 Sound of Music Half-Day Tour